 media sites such as Flickr, Digg, Delicious, etc. Scan the results in your

-• Facebook Insights: Stay on top of and participate in discussions occurring on your company’s Facebook Fan Page.
+reader daily for mention. - Facebook Insights: Stay on top of and participate in discussions occurring on your company’s Facebook Fan Page.
 Use your Fan Page’s Facebook Insights Dashboard (found in the left sidebar when you’re on your page as an admin) to show you stats such as fan growth and page views to gauge your page’s interaction and engagement.